MPhuongLe/blog.hocnoi/_posts/2025-08-28-What-I-ve-Learned-from-My-Thesis.md

 ## 1. Don't stick to the failed solutions
 At first, I have a good impression of my supervisor - he seemed interesting and open-minded.
 But during meetings, his cold and distant attitude scared me.
 I couldn't ask questions.
 I was afraid of being jugded as stupid or inappropriate.

 One day, over coffee, I shared this painful situation with Tú Nhi.
-She encouraged me to communicate directlt with him: "There's only one way to find out - just try".
-I agreed, but thesis assigments swept mee away, and by the time I though of speaking up, the feelings had already faded.
+She encouraged me to communicate directly with him: "There's only one way to find out - just try".
+I agreed.
+However, thesis assigments swept me away, and by the time I thought of speaking up, the feelings had already faded.

 Spending more time at SELab, I observed how he interacted with others.
 Slowly, I realized: it's not me - it's him.
 And it's much easier to accept people as they are, than to accept yourself as defined by how others treat (or abandon) you.

 From there, my self-doubt shifted into curiostiy about him.
 What is the real him — the delightful, explorative, and reflective young I saw in his old Facebook posts, or the cold, rude, straightforward, and irritable supervisor I worked with now?
-What had changed in him?
-What was he building in his life?
+Were they the same person in different situations, or had he changed?
+What is he building in his life?

 After the defense, I texted him to ask.